I sat down with Becky Andrews recently to discuss the approach that we take with our guests experiencing pain at Forum Health Austin.

-Combining these techniques with other inflammation-reducing tools available at Texas Integrative Medicine like infrared sauna, photobiomoduation or “cold laser” treatments, ozone, and IV nutrients add powerful approaches to reduce the pain associated with inflammation and structural abnormalities.”
+Combining these techniques with other inflammation-reducing tools available at Forum Health Austin like infrared sauna, photobiomoduation or “cold laser” treatments, and IV nutrients add powerful approaches to reduce the pain associated with inflammation and structural abnormalities.”

 In summary, when addressing pain, figuring out the cause of the pain is pivotal in selecting the correct tools to resolve the pain.
 Pain resolution is not a “one pill fits all” situation.
 It requires some good medical detective work, good physical assessment skills, and a wide pallet of treatment options.
 On a more personal note, helping reduce pain is something we are both passionate about.

 Dr. Becky Andrews is a naturopathic doctor, acupuncturist, herbalist, body worker and is certified in permaculture design.
-On her meandering journey through life, she has been a ballet dancer, musician, amateur theologian, master gardener, mountaineer, cyclist, and a circus artist.
+On her meandering journey through life, she has been a ballet dancer, musician, amateur theologian, master gardener, mountaineer, cyclist, and circus artist.
 Her passion is the fusion of paradigms and disciplines.
-As a naturopathic physician, acupuncturist and student of permaculture she focuses on a “whole systems” approach to health challenges of the individual and the human condition as a whole.
+As a naturopathic physician, acupuncturist, and student of permaculture, she focuses on a “whole systems” approach to health challenges of the individual and the human condition as a whole.

-In addition to faculty appointments, she offers lectures & seminars for public, government, corporate, student and professional health education.
-Her practice specializes in complex, chronic and “difficult” cases, especially relating to digestive health, fatigue, hormone balancing, mood and detoxification.
-She works extensively with MTHFr and related genetic challenges as well as environmental illnesses from mold, heavy metal, and chemical exposures.
-Her combined training in massage therapy, acupuncture and naturopathic medicine give her a unique and multi faced approach to treating chronic pain and injuries.
-Her decade of primary care experience in Seattle gives her special insight into combining naturopathic, traditional western and eastern paradigms with conventional medical approaches.
+In addition to faculty appointments, she offers lectures & seminars for the public, government, corporate, student, and professional health education.
+Her practice specializes in complex, chronic, and “difficult” cases, especially relating to digestive health, fatigue, hormone balancing, mood, and detoxification.
+She works extensively with MTHFR and related genetic challenges as well as environmental illnesses from mold, heavy metal, and chemical exposures.
+Her combined training in massage therapy, acupuncture, and naturopathic medicine give her a unique and multi-faced approach to treating chronic pain and injuries.
+Her decade of primary care experience in Seattle gives her special insight into combining naturopathic, traditional western, and eastern paradigms with conventional medical approaches.
 In addition to seeing patients and teaching at AOMA, she has a “secret” life as a trapeze artist.
 Dr. Becky is accepting new patient consultations.
 You can schedule an appointment by calling 512-800-5309.